[PATCH V2 2/2] powerpc:numa Do not allocate bootmem memory for non existing nodes

 nr_node_ids, because all other architectures have numa nodes populated

 serially.
-That should be reason we had maintained the same for powerpc.
+That should be reason we had maintained same for powerpc.

-But, since sparse numa node ids possible on powerpc, we
+But since on power we have sparse numa node ids possible, we

 unnecessarily allocate memory for non existent numa nodes.